by Philip-Todd Franklin

 “None of this makes any sense,” Buddy said miserably.

-“Unfortunately, that is the only answer I am allowed to give you.”
+“Unfortunately, that is the only answer I am permitted to give you.”
 With that said, the Phantom Stranger bent down and gently lifted Roger Denning’s limp, unconscious body, placing it over his shoulder like a sack of potatoes.

-“But he — he saved my life,” Buddy said in desperate tones.
+“But he — he saved my life!”
+Buddy said in desperate tones.
 “Back after our first confrontation, he knocked me out and could’ve killed me, but he didn’t!
 He left me outside the cave!”

 The Phantom Stranger looked at him with pity.
 “Know that, despite the fact that he spared your life, he did fully expect you to die along with everything else around the cave once he had accomplished the work for his master.
 It was only due to our timely intervention that the Two Arm Death did not consume the world entire.
 I’m sorry to tell you, Buddy, that the old friend you knew no longer exists — he is long dead, and all that remains is his master’s evil.”